Cvaniak/ReapressTestV2/README.md

 there may be some errors but should work with them

 ***
 If any error on heroku use `heroku logs --tail`
+travis setup heroku --org -r <repo_slug>, if your project is running in travis-ci.org
+or
+travis setup heroku --pro -r <repo_slug>, if your project is running in travis-ci.com